-To drop a class the student must:
+To drop a class, the student must:

 - 1. Complete a Change in Class Schedule/Drop form with his/her advisor. - 2.
 Obtain the signature of the Financial Aid Office.
-All students must obtain this signature. - 3.
+Note: All students must obtain this signature. - 3.
 Take the completed Change in Class Schedule/Drop form to the Business Office.
-Beginning the first day of class, a course change fee is assessed for each form.
-The class will not be dropped until the course change fee is paid.
-In addition, there may be an adjustment to tuition and fees.
-The transaction is not complete until proper receipt is made in the Business Office.

-Note: The Registrar's Office will process the completed drops daily.
+Note: The Registrar's Office processes completed drops daily.

 Withdrawal from College.
-Students who wish to withdraw from a class or classes should first consult with an advisor.
+A student who wishes to withdraw from all class(es) in which he/she is enrolled for a given semester should first consult with an advisor.
 It may be possible to make alternate arrangements to avoid the loss of time or credit.

-If a student determines that withdrawing is the appropriate course of action, the student must officially withdraw within the prescribed time allowed for withdrawal as designated in the class schedule.
-Students who stop attending classes and fail to follow the prescribed procedures for withdrawal will receive an "F" for each course.
-It is the student's responsibility to withdraw.
+If a student determines that withdrawing is the appropriate course of action, the student must officially withdraw within the prescribed time allowed for withdrawal as designated in the academic calendar and college catalog.